Unpacking the True Cost of Moving: Avoid Hidden Fees on Your Cross-Province Journey

 - Packing material costs: Ask if packing certain items like sofas, mattresses, TVs, glass and delicate items, etc. is mandatory and if it incurs extra charges.
 Most companies should offer free wrapping for wood, plastic, and metal furniture but may charge for textile, electronic and glass items.
 Understanding what materials are included and what incurs extra costs can help you budget more accurately.

-- Packing labor: If you require packing services, some companies might charge for labor.
-MTS Moving offers the first hour free, but it's crucial to understand the labor costs if you need extensive packing assistance.
+- Packing labour: If you require packing services, some companies might charge for labour.
+MTS Moving offers the first hour free, but it’s crucial to understand the labour costs if you need extensive packing assistance.

 - Special item fees: Items like pianos, canoes, and pool tables often incur additional charges.
 Providing a detailed inventory of such items can help avoid surprise fees.